 2 What are the primary government agencies or other entities responsible for enforcing these rules?

-The government agencies or entities responsible for enforcing the aforesaid legislations and rules have been designated under the specific legislation and include the Reserve Bank of India (RBI) and Securities and Exchange Board of India (SEBI), as well as various labour departments.
+The government agencies or entities responsible for enforcing the aforesaid legislations and rules have been designated under the specific legislation and include the RBI and SEBI, as well as various labour departments.

 Governance